jrschupak/blocktime/README.md

 # Genesis Block Time

 Genesis Block Time (GBT) is time in blocks accepted on upon the Bitcoin blockchain.
-There is no better, true or secure way to tell time that Genesis Block Time (GBT).
+There is no better, true or secure way to tell time than Genesis Block Time (GBT).

 Slack: genesisblocktime.slack.com